Harvest Moon DS: Sunshine Islands

-Story
+Plot

 Many years before the events of the game, a powerful earthquake struck the Sunshine Islands, causing them to sink into the ocean.
-The player's task is to find the magical Sun Stones and restore the Sunshine Islands to their former glory.
+After the player moves to the island, they are tasked the harvest sprites and harvest goddess to find the magical Sun Stones and restore the Sunshine Islands to their former glory.
+Once that is done, a celebration is held for the player for saving the islands.

 Gameplay

 Gameplay is split into four 30-day seasons to make up a year.
 Each day takes place over approximately fifteen minutes.

 Unlike its predecessor, Harvest Moon DS: Island of Happiness, the player is not limited to controlling the game with the touch screen.
 Speaking to other characters within the game is either activated by tapping the character or pressing in the A button while facing them.
 The B button can be held while directing your character to bring him or her to a run.

 Although the player can now use the buttons, the old touchscreen control system is still intact.

 Marriage

 Like in other Harvest Moon games, the player is able to marry.
 The candidates are the same as in Harvest Moon DS: Island of Happiness with an additional candidate for each gender.
 The new candidate for the female player is Will, and for the male the new candidate is Lily.
 After a season of marriage, the player is able to have a child with their spouse.
 As in the other Harvest Moon games, the player must raise the heart level of the candidate in order to marry.